Minor in Materials Science and Engineering

 The School of Materials Science and Engineering (MSE) offers an undergraduate minor in materials science and engineering for non-MSE majors.
 The purpose of the minor is to broaden the materials background of non-materials science and engineering students and to introduce them to a materials approach to problem solving that may be different from that provided by their major.

-Fifteen hours of MSE courses are required for the minor, of which at least nine semester hours are upper-division coursework (i.e., courses numbered 3000 or above).
+Fifteen hours of MSE courses are required for the minor, of which at least twelve semester hours are upper-division coursework (i.e., courses numbered 3000 or above).
 The depth of the program of study should ensure that upon completion, the student will have met the educational objectives established for the minor.
 Many students will be able to complete a considerable portion of the minor requirements by scheduling MSE courses as electives required by their major.

 Non-MSE undergraduate majors are encouraged to participate in this program provided they have the appropriate prerequisites and approval of their home school academic advisor.
 To participate or for additional information, contact the associate chair for Undergraduate Programs in the School of Materials Science and Engineering.